Inside: Are you looking for ways to be intentional in your everyday life? Here are 10 simple ways to bring an intentional focus to your daily life.

 There are still sacrifices and trade-offs but when you live with intention you know what you’re giving up and why.
 It’s about knowing what you can and cannot control and taking responsibility for your life and happiness.

 How To Be Intentional

 Of course, in reality, living with intention is often easier said than done.

-And then, once you have clarity around this personal vision, it can be hard to know where to start (especially when you feel deeply out of alignment).
+Then, once you have clarity around this personal vision, it can be hard to know where to start (especially when you feel deeply out of alignment).
 How do you begin when there’s an ocean between where you are and where you want to be?

 The answer is the same way you start everything in life.